Summary of Bicycle-Related Laws for Austin

 State law says that a bicycle has two tandem wheels.
 So

-motorcycle, the bike must not be able to go more than 20mph without
+must not be able to go more than 20mph without human power,

 - Rights & Duties.

-motorists.
-That means you have the right to ride on any roadway (unless
+as motorists.
+That means you have the right to ride on any

-down instead of stop at Stop signs.
-Here's a link to the State
+simply slow down instead of stop at Stop signs.
+Here's a link

 - Front light required at night.

-Technically, blinker lights don't count because (1) they're not solid
+feet.
+Technically, blinker lights don't count because (1)

-requirement for a rear light, although you have to have a rear red
+rear light, although you have to have a rear red reflector.

-want to be invisible to motorists).
-Here's information about styles of lights.
-(Sec.
+(unless you want to be invisible to motorists).
+Here's

 - Where in the lane to ride.